DzidekDotNet/Yarp.RollingUpgrades/README.md

 ```
 curl http://localhost:8000/Test -H "TenantId: 1" -H "OtherHeader: 1"
 ```
+## Changelog
+- 7.0.3 and 6.0.3
+  - Add scheduler
+  - Changing cluster only when at least one destination is healthy (if configured health check in yarp)

 ## Roadmap

-- Add more HTTP request props allowed in rules
+- Add extension allow to configure rolling upgrades from API (API request allowed from localhost)
+- Load last configuration from saved file in API extension

 ## Versioning policy
 The project major version will be the same as the DotNetCore version